kestal/univers/Species/Dwarves.md

-The dwarves are a humanoïd species livin on [Continent I](/Geography/Continent I.md), mainly underground.
+The dwarves are a humanoïd species living on [Continent I](/Geography/Continent I.md), mainly underground.

 They are smaller and bulkier than humans.
 They have a practical and analytic way of thinking, which makes them known for their philosophs, engineers and architects.
 They are seen as friendly and outgoing.

-They live in realms that don't work with borders but with cultural similarities.
+Dwarves live in realms that don't work with physical borders but with cultural similarities.
-Every eight years dwarves from all around the world elect a council of wise, that will direct them throughout the following octennial.
+Every eight years dwarves from all around the world elects the  [Council of the Wise](), that will direct them throughout the following octennial.

 ## Life Time

 Dwarves live longer than humans.
-Usually up to 220 years, but there are stories about dwarfs that lived more than 400 years.
+Usually up to 220 years, but stories mention lifetime surpassing 400 years.
 At 40, dwarfs are considered as adults, and at 160 they are considered wise.

 ## Society